threefoldfoundation/www_threefold_io/content/blog/2021/11/post-2/index.md

 draft: false # Make it "true" if you don't want Zola to "publish" yet
 template: blogPage.html
 taxonomies:
+  people: [hannah_cordes]
   categories: [foundation, cloud, technology]
   tags: [threefold_grid, threefold_cloud, technology, blockchain, update]

 extra:
   subtitle: "The UNIQUE Post 1 subtitle" # Quotation marks allow colons, semicolons, etc.
-  author: HANNAH CORDES
   authorImg: images/people/hannah_cordes.jpg
-  imgPath: images/blog/tech_update_explorer_interface.png

 ---

 We are very excited to present to you the new Explorer UI for ThreeFold Grid 3.x! 🎉

 <br/>

 The Explorer was designed to provide **a simple way for anyone to find decentralized Internet capacity on the ThreeFold Grid**, and we’re thrilled to announce a new user interface for Grid 3.x on both [testnet](https://explorer.test.grid.tf/) and [devnet](https://explorer.dev.grid.tf/).

 <br/>